Documentation for routine

 squish assembled from the following types:

-Returns a sequence of values from the invocant/argument list where runs of more than one value are replaced with only the first instance.
+Returns a sequence of values from the invocant/argument list where runs of one or more values are replaced with only the first instance.
 Like

 squish uses the semantics of the === operator to decide whether two objects are the same.
 Unlike